Resolving Warnings on the System Health Status Page

 Navigate to Utilities > Update WHMCS and click Configure Update Settings to enter the path of a writeable directory for storing temporary files during the update process.
 More information.

-This check identifies any stock template names in use.
-If you have not made any customisations to templates then this warning can be safely ignored.
+This check identifies any stock system theme or order form template names in use.
+If you have not made any customisations to these then this warning can be safely ignored.

-If you have made template customisations, we recommend creating a copy of the stock template and then making your customisations to that copy instead.
+If you have made system theme or order form template customisations, we recommend creating a copy of the stock system theme or order form template and then making your customisations to that copy instead.
 This way your customisations will remain in place when updating.
 More information.